Perry Adey and the Jose Bautista signed Baseball bat.

-“We are making these two items available to the public prior to the golf tournament and encourage those who aren’t golfing this Saturday to put their bids in early,” said Randall Heidt, CNC Director of Communications and Development.
+“We are making these two items available to the public prior to the golf tournament and encourage those who aren’t golfing this Saturday to put their bids in early,” said Randall Heidt, CNC Executive Director External Relations.
 “We are grateful to the Blue Jays who provided us with the bat and ball and hope baseball fans realize how valuable these items are.
 While the golf tournament is sold out, people can e-mail us their bids and contact information and we can call them live from the auction and have them bid.”

 Dillon Adey, 21, was a former CNC student who died in a motorcycle accident in Prince George June 1, 2009.
 Since then, his family has created two bursaries – the Dillon Adey Memorial Endowment Bursary and the Dillon Adey Memorial Annual Bursary.

 So far, more than $50,000 has been raised, helping seven students with their studies at CNC and $6,000 of equipment has been purchased for various CNC programs.